stackbit-projects/happy-petunia-587a6/content/pages/index.md

         url: /signup
         style: primary
     title: Your research starts here
-    subtitle: It has never been easier to find a new office
+    subtitle: It has never been easier to find a new office.
   - section_id: recent-posts
     type: section_posts
     background: gray